krishnamurali892/Album/README.md

 **Glide**
  - Its a image loading library and images are loaded and stored in cache asynchronously.
-   As compared other available libraries(Picasso) it can support playig GIF files too)
+   As compared to other available libraries(Picasso) it can support playig GIF files too.

 **RecyclerView**
  - RecyclerView with filter option